 About two million Americans currently live with amputations.
-Losing an arm, a leg, a hand, or any other body part can be a devastating life experience.
-The loss of an appendage is disfiguring and can be permanently disabling.
-Prosthetics can help amputees regain some functionality, but the loss alters life forever.
-If you or someone you love had an unnecessary or wrongful amputation, contact an experienced Philadelphia amputation lawyer today.
+Losing an arm, a leg, a hand, or any other body part can be a tragic life experience.
+Not only is the loss disfiguring, but it can also be permanently disabling.
+While prosthetics can help amputees regain some use, the loss changes life forever.

 Amputation is medically necessary for a variety of reasons including:

 - Circulation Problems: Poor circulation prevents blood from delivering oxygen and nutrients to organs and tissues.
-This causes tissue to die, sometimes making amputation necessary.
+Because this causes tissue to die, amputation may be necessary.

 - Dangerous Infections: Infections that don’t respond to treatment can cause tissue to die, leaving to an amputation to prevent the spread of the infection.